-A 15-year research-practice partnership in development that teams frontier scholars with federal government to diagnoze productivity frictions, rigorously evaluate solutions, and scale what works to catalyze long-term growth across Canada.
+Under development: A research-practice partnership between leading scholars and the Canadian federal government to diagnose productivity frictions, rigorously evaluate solutions, and scale what works to catalyze economic growth.

 Canada faces a persistent, multi-causal productivity shortfall; the economy’s performance lags peer countries, with weak productivity growth at its core.
 This collaboration is built to meet that challenge, convening Canada’s top productivity researchers and policy leaders in a national hub for evidence-informed innovation.